eformat/acm-gitops/README.md

 [![ACM Team ArgoCD](http://img.youtube.com/vi/eGxPMkADAbc/0.jpg)](http://www.youtube.com/watch?v=eGxPMkADAbc "ACM Team ArgoCD")
 ## Quickly deploying ArgoCD ApplicationSets using RHACM's global-clusterset

-A demonstration of deploying team based ArgoCD instances using RHACM's global 'ClusterSet'.
+A demonstration of deploying Team Based ArgoCD instances using RHACM's global `ClusterSet` and `PolicyGenerator`.

-Out of the box there are serveral resources already deployed when you install ACM [you can read about them here](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.6/html-single/multicluster_engine/index#managedclustersets_global) in the documentation.
+Out of the box there are several resources already deployed when you install ACM [you can read about them here](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.6/html-single/multicluster_engine/index#managedclustersets_global) in the documentation.

 There is a namespace called `open-cluster-management-global-set` with a global object and binding.